repoalpha/C-face-and-eye-detector/README.md

 # C++ Face and eye Detector

 This tutorial is for the person who hasn’t a clue about C++ and wants to get something as sophisticated as face recognition working.
-On the surface it would seem not an easy task given we are involving OPENCV, an open source library, as well C++.
+On the surface it would seem adifficult task given we are involving OPENCV, an open source library, as well C++ application which must be compiled.
 But is it that hard? lets see, follow on.

 ## Requirements and dependencies